 G-Tube Infection: How to Care for Your Child

-Even with the right care, the area around a G-tube can sometimes get infected.
-A child with a G-tube infection might have redness, warmth, soreness, and/or pus drainage around the tube.
+A gastrostomy tube (G-tube) goes through the skin of the belly directly into the stomach.
+It can be a flat button (as shown below) or a long tube.
+Even with the right care, the area around a G-tube sometimes can get infected.
+Signs of an infection include redness, warmth, soreness, and/or pus drainage around the tube.
 Some kids also get a fever.
-Usually, the infection is easy to treat with ointment or cream placed on the skin, or medicine given through the G-tube or mouth.
+Usually, an infection is easy to treat with ointment or cream placed on the skin, or medicine given through the G-tube or by mouth.

 -